 A premedical committee and pre-professional advisors meet on a regular basis with students to assist in the selection of science and non-science courses, to provide information on the MCAT and DAT, and to advise students regarding procedures for admission to professional schools.
 As admission requirements vary slightly from school to school, students are urged to consult catalogs of the institutions where they desire to continue their education to make certain that they are completing the most appropriate undergraduate courses.

 Students may major in any field of study and need not formally major in one of the sciences as long as they take the minimum number of required science courses.
 As a matter of practice, however, most pre-dental and premedical students major in biology, behavioral neuroscience, biochemistry, or chemistry.
-Students who intend to enter medical doctor programs must excel to ensure adequacy of preparation and favorable consideration of their applications.
+Students who intend to enter medical doctor programs must excel to ensure the adequacy of preparation and favorable consideration of their applications.

 Preparation for Study in Allied Health Programs